|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This version is made with ground pork or ground sausage, but feel free to substitute ground chicken, turkey, or ground beef for the pork.
+Long-grained white rice is traditional and is used in this recipe.
+If you use brown rice or wild rice, the cook time will increase greatly.
+Serve with extra hot sauce for spice lovers.

 - 3 1/2 cups chicken broth (or beef broth)